Alcohol Addiction Advice

 Find a hero who has been down the same path – Sean McCann, former singer with Great Big Sea, shares his journey and offers encouragement and inspiration to others online.
 You are not alone - you may be surprised how many people share your struggle.

 Support groups like Alcoholics Anonymous provide support for millions of people worldwide.
+There are meeting both online and in person.
 Having a sponsor who understands your struggles can make all the difference in the early days of abstinence.

 An Alkaline Diet – Plays a significant role in your ability to cope with changes